sjulier/Refactored_ORB_SLAM2/README.md

 This is a refactoring of the ORB_SLAM2 repository.
 It uses up-to-date cmake, up-to-date DBoW2 and g2o libraries, supports all static and all dynamic libraries (for debugging) and 2011 era C++ for sleep, threads, namespaces, etc.

+It has been succesfully built on Ubunutu 18.04.
+Ubuntu 20.04, Windows 10 (natively), Intel Mac, M1 Mac.

 ## Prerequisites

 This version depends on a few system libraries: